London International Mime Festival presents

 Running time: approximately 1 hour and 30 minutes

 There will be a relaxed performance on Thursday 16th January at 3pm.
 Our relaxed performance is perfect for any audience member who would benefit from a more comfortable environment, including those on the Autistic Spectrum and those with learning disabilities.
 We encourage and create an atmosphere where everyone feels safe and able to react to a show as they wish.
 During this performance, audience members are able to leave and re-enter the theatre at any time and house lights will be raised so the auditorium is not completely dark.
 We also make a few adjustments to the production (including sound and lighting) to ensure that the performance is as accessible as possible.
+See the full information pack here.

 Post-show talk: Moving Funny - Friday 17th January